matheusdmm/next-black-sheep/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features and API.
+- [Axios Documentation](https://axios-http.com/docs/intro) - Learn about Axios and how to use more features.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!